gyheo/sojourner_app/README.md

 # Sojourner App
-It is first react application
+It is first react application (from Nomad Coder)
+I'll make movie application but I'll not upload the github